 The STGRSD aims to teach, encourage, and support healthy eating of all students.
 The district will provide nutrition education in the classroom and through the district website.

 The STGRSD shall integrate food and nutrition issues and activities into the academic curriculum K-12.
 The district will develop policies to link nutrition, health education, and physical education efforts.
-Educators shall encourage elementary, middle and upper level programs to provide students with culturally appropriate and standard based nutritional education and whenever possible, integrate that material into the existing curriculum.
+Educators shall encourage elementary, middle and upper level programs to provide students with culturally appropriate and standard based nutritional education and, whenever possible, integrate that material into the existing curriculum.

 Each grade level will include a sequential, comprehensive, standards-based program designed to provide students with the knowledge and skills necessary to promote and protect their health.